AWS Case Study: SpareFoot

-Deagman explains what SpareFoot was looking for when they researched AWS: “We needed help managing a network of consumer-facing sites, along with pricing and availability information for 6,000 storage facilities, keeping in mind these numbers are constantly increasing.”
+When SpareFoot began researching cloud computing options, the company was looking for a provider who could help the company manage a network of consumer-facing sites.
+"We also needed help managing pricing and availability information for 6,000 storage facilities, keeping in mind these numbers are constantly increasing," Deagman says.

 Deagman adds, “We use Puppet configuration management and the AWS administration console.
 Our application runs off of the LAMP stack.”
-The architecture is represented in the following diagram:
+The architecture is represented in the diagram below.